admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 * CDs below SME?
 * CD below MLP does not work
-* NavigateTo: Find also CDs with GlobalReference
+* NavigateTo: Find also CDs with GlobalReference -> should work
-* crash: add entity
+* crash: add entity -> already works
 * web browser not working
-* TreeViewItems / MLP / value displayed multi line
+* TreeViewItems / MLP / value displayed multi line -> done
 * remove unnecessary XAML files from WPF legacy
 * ImageMap does not display anything without background image
-* AasxPluginBomStructure still old plugin interface
+* Plugin options?
 * for AnnotatedRel: check SelectAdequateEnum() for allowed elems
 * change file repo format with unsynchronized AAS/ AssetIds, its stupid
 * DocuShelf / Double click in WPF does not work
+* BOM / Option / Styles ??

-* AREL NOT SHOWN!!
+* AREL NOT SHOWN!! -> works

 * solve MANY issues marked with #if TODO